Why WordPress Sites Often Struggle with Page Speed

 Google's own data: a 1-second delay in page load time reduces conversions by 7%.
 A 3-second delay loses 53% of mobile visitors before they even see your homepage.

-Why WordPress Is So Slow
+Why WordPress Sites Can Be Slow

 1. PHP renders every page on request